theHocineSaad/laravel-chargily-epay/README.md

 ```
 **Note**: You can access the ID of the Invoice by: `$webhookHandler -> invoice['invoice_number']`

-Here is an example of the data that comes with the post request from Chargily ePay:
+Here is an example of the data that comes with the post request from Chargily Pay:
 ```json
 {
    "invoice":{